Duchenne Journey Tool

 Benchmarking and Secondary Research

-We looked into how educational sites, specifically those for DMD, organize and display their content.
+To get onboarded onto the project, we met with the Cincinnati Children’s (CCHMC) palliative care team who supplied us with literature review and medical information about DMD, such as cardiovascular, pulmonary, and orthopedic health.
+We then looked into how educational sites, specifically those for DMD, organize and display content.
 This helped us gain an understanding of how visuals, videos, tabs, and timelines should be portrayed.
 Great contrast between blocks of information and visuals with icons and diagrams were definitely favorable for easy understanding.

 Wireframe Sketches